Bad Faith Insurance: What It Is & When You Can Sue Your Insurer

 Failure to Investigate

 Insurers must conduct thorough, timely investigations before making claim decisions.
-Bad faith occurs when companies deny claims without any investigation, hide evidence supporting liability, ignore relevant documentation or medical recommendations, or employ deceptive tactics to skew outcomes — such as relying on drive-by inspections or unqualified adjusters.
+Bad faith occurs when companies deny claims without any investigation, hide evidence supporting liability, ignore relevant documentation or medical recommendations, or employ deceptive tactics — such as relying on drive-by inspections or unqualified adjusters.

 Lowball Settlement Offers

 Offering settlements significantly below the claim's actual value constitutes bad faith, especially when insurers use outdated data, ignore current market values, or fail to consider all damages.
 Insurers may refuse to pay for original manufacturer parts, insist on aftermarket components, or undervalue your vehicle using flawed valuation methods.
-If you're unsure whether an offer is fair, review how insurance claims work after an accident so you can recognize when you're being shortchanged.
+If you're unsure whether an offer is fair, learn more about car insurance settlement disputes so you can recognize when you're being shortchanged.

 Common Examples of Bad Faith Insurance Practices